-Your journey through Taylor Seminary is first and foremost a journey of discipleship.
+Your journey through Taylor Seminary is about discipleship.
 You will be challenged to engage in your walk with Christ in new and exciting ways.
-You will be asked to consider how God might be asking you to share the redemptive message of the Gospel.
+You will consider how God might be asking you to share the redemptive message of the Gospel.

-MDiv - Master of Divinity
+Master's - Divinity

 Students develop personal resources as well as the knowledge and skills necessary to become spiritual leaders.
 Graduates are equipped for a variety of pastoral ministries: chaplaincy, military chaplaincy, church planting, missions, youth ministry, and other church staff ministries as well as for participation in the kingdom mission.

 Master’s - Christian Leadership

 Spiritual Direction Training